SeunghyeonTonyYu/TSRV2Hawkes/README.md

 ## Quick Usage
-Download the Github repository and execute the following codes at the root directory:
+Download the Github repository (or copy only the file `main.py`) and execute the following codes at the root directory:
 ```python
 import numpy as np
 from main import TSRV2Hawkes